Question 1: Is a college degree required for admission?

 Courses in the Graduate College of Biomedical Sciences (GCBS) are taught by GCBS faculty and faculty with joint appointments between GCBS and other WesternU colleges, such as the College of Osteopathic Medicine of the Pacific, the College of Veterinary Medicine and the College of Pharmacy.

-Each case is considered on an individual basis, and the Dean makes the final determination.
+Each case is considered on an individual basis, and the Director of Student Affairs makes the final determination.

 The MSBS program utilizes the semester system.